-Let me clear this stupid debate, which has been sparked quite a lot of social media and is being fuelled by really immature people who actually have no idea about the science behind any of them.
-For them such topics are more to do with simply more views.
+Let me clear this unnecessary debate, which has sparked a lot of controversy on the social media and is being fuelled by really immature people who actually have no idea about the science behind any of them.
+For them such discussions are a great topic for gossip, and nothing more.

-Lets’ start from this study.
-In a 2009 study in the journal Drug & Alcohol Dependence, a Norwegian research team led by Hilde Pape, studied thousands of 14-16yr old individuals in over 35 countries across Europe.
+Lets’ start from a 2009 study, where researchers studied thousands of 14-16yr old individuals in over 35 countries across Europe.